panagiotis-koletsis/Thesis/README.md

 Thesis: https://estia.hua.gr/browse/29415 <---  Find More Here  ---

 Saint: https://arxiv.org/abs/2106.01342

 Tabular benchmark: https://proceedings.neurips.cc/paper_files/paper/2022/file/0378c7692da36807bdec87ab043cdadc-Paper-Datasets_and_Benchmarks.pdf

 Based on Saint it is proposed a new method which implements cross attention with a prototype trainable-matrix!
-Our methodology was evaluated according to Tabular benchmark.
+This approach is evaluated on the Tabular benchmark to assess its effectiveness.

 Architecture